AdyGCode/xxx-iot-server/README.md

 There are a number of items required for this stage.
 This includes MySQL/MariaDB and Mosquitto.

+### Install and Configure Mosquitto on Raspberry Pi

+TODO: Create these instructions

 ### Install MariaDB on Raspberry Pi

 ```shell